The Pratfall Effect

 Interestingly, what is true for humans is also true for products.
 This has obvious implications for marketing.

-A brand can strengthen its message by admitting its disadvantages.
+In short, a brand can strengthen its message by admitting its disadvantages.

 It takes at least twice as long to pour than other beers because it requires a two-phase pouring process (see the example ad below, which is one of our favourites).

-So if you want to make yourself or your brand more likely to be loved, show that you're not perfect (just be sure to make sure it's not a humble brag!).
+So, if you want to make yourself or your brand more likely to be loved, show that you're not perfect (just be sure to make sure it's not a humble brag!).

 If you found this post interesting, you will love our Behavioural Economics course, which gives you the lowdown on a whole host of psychological peculiarities like the Pratfall effect.